stela2502/move_helpers/README.md

 ## Access Rights

- 1. **allow_group_access.sh** is a bash script that adds group rights; r-x for folders and r-- to files. this should be usful if you want to share data read only with people from a cretain group.
+ 1. **allow_group_access.sh** is a bash script that adds group rights; r-x for folders and r-- to files. this should be usful if you want to share data read only with people from a certain group.
  2. **fix_owner.sh** will change the group of the files in the folder and also change access rights to read only.

 ## Backup